JadElHakim/MobileProject1/README.md

 ## Environment Variables

-To run this project, you will need to add the folders found inside the server folder into htDocs which could be generally found inside the xampp's folder location after adding the files and creating the database: "currencydb" as well as the table: "conversions" and the four rows: "amount, currency rate, and return_amount" set the ip inside of the java file then start Apache and MySQL
+To run this project, you will need to add the folders found inside the server folder into htDocs which could be generally found inside the xampp's folder location after adding the files and creating the database: "currencydb" as well as the table: "conversions" and the four rows: "amount, currency, rate, and return_amount" set the ip inside of the java file then start Apache and MySQL

 ## Project Demo